VladddisLovvve/Digital-department/README.md

-Just a small web projecr to test your basic physics knowledge
+Just a small web project to test your basic physics knowledge